-Dry Needling, also referred to as Myofascial Trigger Point Therapy or Trigger Point Therapy, is the treatment of myofascial trigger points found in the muscles and fascia.
-Trigger points form as a local contraction within a small number of muscle fibers in a larger muscle or muscle bundle.
-These points can pull on tendons and ligaments, causing a deep pain within the joint.
+Trigger Point Dry Needling (TDN) is also referred to as Dry Needling, Trigger Point Needling, Trigger Point Therapy, and/or Myofascial Trigger Point Therapy.
+TDN is considered a form of acupuncture that focuses on needling trigger points in the body rather than meridian points.
+The treatment of myofascial trigger points is found in the muscles and fascia.
+Trigger points form a local contraction within a small number of muscle fibers in a larger muscle or muscle bundle.
+These points can pull on tendons and ligaments, causing deep pain within the joint.
 Trigger Point Therapy/ Dry Needling can release and soften the nodule.

 Orthopedic and sports acupuncture focuses on the assessment, diagnosis, and treatment of musculoskeletal pain.
 This approach is highly effective in treating pain in the joints, spinal column, low back/hip/groin, lower extremities, and neck/shoulder/upper extremities.